The role of the North

 PSC website.

-through which the proposed transmission line may
+A Certificate of Corridor Compatibility establishes a corridor through which the proposed transmission line may be routed.

 During Route Permit proceedings,